chengkpoh/ERP-SQL-Toolkit/README.md

 ## Support

 If ERP SQL Toolkit helps you save time, you can support my work:
+If you find this tool useful, consider giving the project a ⭐ on GitHub.

 ☕ Ko-fi: https://ko-fi.com/kapoc
 ☕ Buy Me A Coffee